-A house that lacks ample sunlight or interesting features can seem a little plain and suffocating.
-If you and your family have been feeling a little sunshine-deprived or out of touch with the outdoors, there may be a solution.
-Bay windows are a configuration of three double-hung or casement windows that protrude from a structure, creating a little niche or nook that expands your view of the outdoors and adds more space to the interior.
+A house that lacks ample sunlight or interesting features can seem a little plain and suffocating—but there’s an easy solution.
+Bay windows are a configuration of three double-hung windows or casement windows that protrude from a structure, creating a little niche or nook that expands your view of the outdoors and adds more space to the interior.
 The feature is composed of a large center window and two smaller side windows that are all framed together.
 The windows jut out from the wall, giving a dynamic feel to the architecture.

 Bay Window Types

 There are two main types of bay windows: box and angled.
-Box-style bay windows protrude at a 90 degree angle, creating a boxy look.
-Angled bay windows usually stick out at 30 to 45 degree slant from the wall, and are a common feature of Victorian homes.
+Box-style bay windows protrude at a 90-degree angle, creating a boxy look.
+Angled bay windows usually stick out at 30 to 45-degree slant from the wall, they’re a common feature of Victorian homes.
 If you choose the angled style, you can opt to make yours a full bay window, which adds square footage to your home.
 If you’re looking to expand a breakfast nook or add a window seat in a bedroom, a full bay window is a beautiful addition and a great way to get more space.
 However, if you just want a little more sunlight and a spot for your kitchen herb garden, a box bay window may be a better choice for you.